Snektron/vulkan-zig/README.md

 * For `BaseWrapper`, this function has signature `fn load(loader: PfnGetInstanceProcAddr) !Self`.
 * For `InstanceWrapper`, this function has signature `fn load(instance: Instance, loader: PfnGetInstanceProcAddr) !Self`.
 * For `DeviceWrapper`, this function has signature `fn load(device: Device, loader: PfnGetDeviceProcAddr) !Self`.

+One can access the underlying unwrapped C functions by doing `wrapper.dispatch.vkFuncYouWant(..)`.

 ### Bitflags
 Packed structs of bools are used for bit flags in vulkan-zig, instead of both a `FlagBits` and `Flags` variant.
 Places where either of these variants are used are both replaced by this packed struct instead.
 This means that even in places where just one flag would normally be accepted, the packed struct is accepted.
 The programmer is responsible for only enabling a single bit.